jimmybigcommerce/wpdotenv/README.md

 A custom configuration class must implement the `WpWildfire\ConfigLoaderInterface` interface.

-Custom configuration classes are registered in the `.env` file using the `WORDPRESS_ENV_LOADERS` environment variable.
+Custom configuration classes are registered via the `WORDPRESS_ENV_LOADERS` environment variable.

 Here's a quick example of a custom environment loader which disables file editing, auto-updates and plugin management in admin: